top of page

 rangaedited2.png

-Praised for her transporting grace and abhinaya (expression) Akhila is lauded as a shining artist in the firmament of young Kuchipudi Indian classical dancers.
-Whether you are an organizer, fellow artist, or student, get to know Akhila and her art here.
+Praised for her transporting grace and abhinaya (expression), Akhilandeshwari is a shining artist in the firmament of young Kuchipudi Indian classical dancers.
+She stands out as a rare artist entrusted with upholding both the Vempati lineage and the traditional Yakshagana-based form of Kuchipudi.

 Home: Welcome